Stellenbosch University Botanical Garden

-The Stellenbosch University Botanical Garden located in the historical center of Stellenbosch is the oldest university botanical garden in South Africa.
+The Stellenbosch University Botanical Garden, located in the historical center of Stellenbosch, is the oldest university botanical garden in South Africa.
 The Garden is relatively small and houses an enormous diversity of plants, both indigenous to South Africa and introduced species.
 It is open to the public.

 History

-The history of the Stellenbosch University Botanical Garden dates back to 1902 when lecturer Augusta Vera Duthie grew plants next to the then Main Building on campus for research and student practicals.
-The Botanical Garden's current site dates back to 1922 when Gert Cornelius Nel, professor of botany at the time convinced the University Council to allocate land for the establishment of the Garden.
+The history of the Stellenbosch University Botanical Garden dates back to 1902, when lecturer Augusta Vera Duthie grew plants next to the then–Main Building on campus for research and student practicals.
+The Botanical Garden's current site dates back to 1922, when Gert Cornelius Nel, professor of botany at the time, convinced the University Council to allocate land for the establishment of the Garden.
 Hans Herre was appointed as the first curator of the Garden in 1925.
-Curators of the botanical garden included Hans Herre (1925–1962), Wim Tijmens (1962–1999), Deon Kotze (1999–2012), Martin Smit (2013–2018), and Donovan Kirkwood (2018-).
+Curators of the botanical garden included Hans Herre (1925–1962), Wim Tijmens (1962–1999), Deon Kotze (1999–2012), Martin Smit (2013–2018), and Donovan Kirkwood (2018–2025).

 Key functions and activities

 The Stellenbosch University Botanical Garden fulfills many functions within the university and the local community.
-The garden supports research and training of students within Stellenbosch University, and increasingly has a strong conservation focus with work on species on the brink of extinction.
+The garden supports the research and training of students within Stellenbosch University and increasingly has a strong conservation focus, working on species on the brink of extinction.
 In 2018 the garden was accredited as a Conservation Practitioner by Botanic Gardens Conservation International (BGCI).
-The local community and other visitors also utilize the garden for both relaxation and education.
+The local community and other visitors also use the garden for both relaxation and education.

-Some facilities in the garden include: The Botanical Garden Shop, which functions as a visitor center but also sells various books, seeds and local plant products; A small specialist nursery and the Katjiepiering Restaurant.
+Some facilities in the garden include the Botanical Garden Shop, which functions as a visitor center but also sells various books, seeds, and local plant products; a small specialist nursery; and the Katjiepiering Restaurant.
 The garden itself is also utilized for sculpture exhibitions.